smithy-lang/smithy-rs/design/src/rfcs/rfc0003_presigning_api.md

 To differentiate between the clients that are present in the generated SDK today, the following terms will be used throughout this doc:

-- **Smithy Client**: A `smithy_client::Client<C, M, R>` struct that is responsible for gluing together the connector, middleware, and retry policy.
-This is not generated and lives in the `smithy-client` crate.
+- **Smithy Client**: A `aws_smithy_client::Client<C, M, R>` struct that is responsible for gluing together the connector, middleware, and retry policy.
+This is not generated and lives in the `aws-smithy-client` crate.
 - **Fluent Client**: A code-generated `Client<C, M, R>` that has methods for each service operation on it.
   A fluent builder is generated alongside it to make construction easier.